-Equal, also known as aspartame, NutraSweet and Spoonful, is one of the most widely used artificial sweetener in the United States.
+Equal, also known as aspartame, NutraSweet and Spoonful, is one of the most widely used artificial sweeteners in the United States.
 Found in more than 6,000 products nationwide, Equal is now a part of our daily lives.
-Even though the FDA confirmed that Equal is safe, independent researchers claimed that this sugar substitute is a hazard to health due to the fact that their studies have linked it to cancer, obesity, diabetes, headaches, blindness, brain tumors, Alzheimer’s and Parkinson’s disease, and seizures.
+Some popular food products that contain this sweetener are soft drinks, cereal, candy, chewing gum, pudding, ice cream, energy drinks, jello, syrup, cookies and even baby food.

 Equal side effects